0kage-eth/hack-series-poc/reading/enzyme-finance.md

 ## Steps in creating the attack

+Main test function is `testEnzymeHack` that can be found in [EnzymeFinance.t.sol](../test/EnzymeFinance.t.sol).
+This requires a lot of setup - make sure you follow the steps in `setUp` function.

     0. Setup a mainnet fork indexed to a block number just before the vulnerability was reported
     1. Get the paymaster library that had the vulnerability from etherscan & get `relayHub` and `forwarder` addresses
     2. Setup a mock recipient (`MockComptroller`) contract -> this can receive msgs from GSN network